 She has been involved in sports administration, management and coaching for most of her life, and is a qualified UKA Level 4 Performance Coach.
-She has been an Authorised IAAF (International Association of Athletics Federations) Athletes’ Representative, has worked at Paarl Girls’ High School, as a coach/mentor and LTAD (Long Term Athlete Development) organiser, and also Bloemhof Girls’ High School in Stellenbosch as athletics organiser, coach and hockey/netball conditioning coach, and now at Paarl Gimnasium, as an athletics coach and hockey conditioning coach.
+She has been an Authorised IAAF (International Association of Athletics Federations) Athletes’ Representative, has worked at Paarl Girls’ High School, as a coach/mentor and LTAD (Long Term Athlete Development) organiser, Bloemhof Girls’ High School in Stellenbosch as athletics organiser, coach and hockey/netball conditioning coach, and now at Paarl Gimnasium, as an athletics coach and hockey conditioning coach.

-Alison is the eldest daughter of Bruce, and she lives in Geneva, Switzerland.
+Alison is the eldest daughter of Bruce, and lives in Geneva, Switzerland.

-My own interest in athletics was fuelled by my Dad’s enthusiasm for coaching, and the athletes he personally coached.
+Her own interest in athletics was fuelled by her Dad’s enthusiasm for coaching, and the athletes he personally coached.

-I’m delighted to be involved with the Foundation and continue his work in a different way.
+She is delighted to be involved with the Foundation and to assist in continuing his work in a different way.

-Dave is 70 years old, and has been married to Eileen for 47 years.
-They have two sons.
-He lives in Hertford.
+Dave is married to Eileen.
+They have two sons and live in Hertford.